 Meanwhile Corin and Lydia took some photos.
 Michael and I caught them up and we then exited the cave.
 Entrance pitch was a bit drippy and quite cold.

-Went down Balcony for a quick refresher trip in order to re-familiarise myself with the cave.
-Luke helped guide when I went the wrong way and also did some rigging.
+Went down Balcony for a quick refresher trip in order to familiarise myself with the cave.
+Luke helped guide where I went wrong and also did some rigging.
 Most of the way from the entrance to Ice Cock had been left rigged from the previous year.
-I took a photograph of the Ice Cock aven ice waterfall, photo available on UKCaving blog and from me.
+I took a photograph of Ice Cock aven ice waterfall.

 Elliot, Nadia, Rachel and I went down to Galactica to survey it and drop a rift pitch at its northern end.
 Rachel and I drew triangles all over the floor surveying it whilst Elliott and Nadia dropped the pitch in cheesy rock.
 It crapped out wetly.
 This leaves a wet QMC below the entrance pitch to Galactica and no other leads.
 Galactica is dead.